 Compost teas are easy to make and simple to apply.
 They are really just a brew of nutritious organic materials that are diluted and either sprayed as foliar sprays or added to the soil at the root zone.
 If you’re looking for an easy and odourless, space saving way to get Nettle or Comfrey tea, check out our page on the ‘odourless compost tea press‘

 Any organic material that can be added to a compost heap can be used.
 Here’s a few of my favourite ingredients –

-Worm castings are a cornerstone to all of my compost teas.
+Worm castings are a cornerstone of all of my compost teas.
 They are well known for their amazing range of plant nutrients.
 Nettles too have a formidable reputation for their nutritional content and make a well known tea in their own right.

 Yarrow and Comfrey are known as ‘compost activators’. they have compounds in them that help speed the composting process through enhancing biological or chemical reactions in the compost pile.
 Comfrey is a dynamic accumulator and contains valuable potassium.

 Chicken poo is a well known fertilizer that is full of nitrogen.
 That nitrogen boosts microbial activity quite well.
 We get pigeon poo from a free local source and that helps to add phosphorus to the mix.
 Check out this page for an easy way to use chook or pigeon poo on your garden.

 Molasses gives a food source to micro-organisms.
 This isn’t highly beneficial in the soil, as it does cause quick spikes in the microbe population that it feeds but these populations crash when this easy food source is used up.
 For our purposes though, it can increase microbe activity during the relatively short time we’re making the tea and help break down the organic materials into substances that can be more readily uptaken by the plants or soil biota.